 There were also some advantages to us thinking of ourselves as a competitor in the global business education market.
 My experiences in executive education had convinced me that we had become frozen in our attitudes.
 Our perspective was very much that of the premier business school in Canada defending its leadership position.
 I felt that we needed to fundamentally restructure our thinking and view ourselves as a school challenging itself to become widely regarded as one of the leading centres for management development in the world.
 An orientation towards attack rather than defence was fundamentally much more appealing to me.
 The environment in 1990 seemed like a perfect opportunity to make the change.
-Our successes in launching the Executive Marketing Program and radically restructuring the Western Executive Program had given many of the faculty and staff the confidence that we could make quite radical changes in strategy and be very successful.
-I also felt that if we didn't start making some significant changes in the School and its programs, we would lose some of the most creative and productive faculty.
+Our successes in launching the Executive Marketing Program and radically restructuring the Western Executive

-1IMEDE Institut pour l'Étude des Methodes de Direction de l'Éntreprise
+&lt;sup>1IMEDE Institut pour l'Étude des Methodes de Direction de l'Éntreprise

-2INSEAD European Institute of Business Administration, now, International Institute for Management Development IMD.
+&lt;sup>2 INSEAD European Institute of Business Administration, now, International Institute for Management Development IMD.